MORE THAN ARCHITECTS

 A team of visual communicators

-Our environmental graphics team works to visually engage your audience through campus branding, engaging graphic design and spatial wayfinding within the built environment as a platform for communicating information, shared values and school pride.
+Our environmental graphics team engages your audience through campus branding, graphic design and spatial wayfinding within the built environment, using these visuals as a platform for communicating information, shared values and school pride.

 A one-of-a-kind visual experience.

 Environmental Graphic Design reflects the expanding significance of artful graphic communications within a built environment.
 Its execution brings vibrancy, relevancy and an element of storytelling to a space—unifying all design disciplines and enhancing user interactions.

 Our graphic designers work with you to ensure each space is exciting, engaging and easy to navigate while reinforcing your unique culture through artistic elements, school spirit, color, signage, wayfinding and branded graphics.
 We will help you create a cohesive and igniting visual experience.

 Emmie leads Huckabee’s Environmental Graphic Design team as we develop and communicate your stories—your mascots, core values and school pride—with our specific graphic design skillsets.
 She works closely with clients and members of the design team to reinforce function and culture through the purposeful integration of graphic design, identity systems, type and image, mural artwork, and signage and wayfinding.
 This holistic approach also reinforces campus ideals outwardly to the community.

 If you’d like to learn more about our Environmental Graphic Design services, please email Emmie.

 Mike is an experienced graphic designer with a lifelong interest in architecture.
 In his role, Mike comes alongside our clients to help them envision environmental graphics, signage and wayfinding that complements the built environment.
 He looks for creative ways to bolster school pride, improve user experiences and enhance school identity.